The Nicholas County Public Library has many services available to our patrons and the community.

 The library offers a scanner to those who wish to send documents, photos, and files to their e-mail.

 Patrons may send or receive faxes in the library.
 To send a fax to the library, please send it to 859.289.4340.

 Black and White .10/page Color .50/page

 All community members are welcome to print from the computers.
 Our computers are able to print documents created or documents accessible via email or removable storage (USB).

 The Library provides computers and Internet/WiFi access for patrons of all ages.
 All Windows public access computers have Microsoft Office applications (Word, Excel, PowerPoint, and Publisher), as well as Mozilla Firefox, Google Chrome, and Internet Explorer.

-Two (2) Early Literacy Learning Workstations are included in our children section of the library.
+Two (2) Early Literacy Learning Workstations are included in our children's room.
 These computers are programmed with more than 40 games that build skills in the area of reading, words and phonics, science and nature, math and problem solving, reference, music and arts, writing and computer skills, and social studies and geography.
 These colorful, touch-screen computers are great for kids between the ages of 2-10.